wp-plugins/custom-content-shortcode/readme.txt

 You can use other parameters of the [WP_Query class](http://codex.wordpress.org/Class_Reference/WP_Query), such as *author_name* and *order*.

-= Custom content layout =
+= Content layout =
 <br />
-Here is an example of how the two shortcodes can be used to create layout templates.
+Here is an example of how these shortcodes can be used to create a content layout.

 1. Let's imagine a bicycle shop.
 We create a custom post type called *bicycle*, and add custom fields such as *model*, *price*, and *description*.
 1. Add all bicycles as new entries, with featured image and other info in the fields.